dsterentyev/pmg-kesl-integration/README.md

 2. Turn off all KESL tasks related to persistent protection

-3. Enable mail and archives scan in KESL for on-demand scan and set action for infected files to skip:
+3. Enable mail and archives processing in KESL for on-demand scan and set action for infected files to skip:

 <pre>kesl-control --set-settings 3 FirstAction=skip
 kesl-control --set-settings 3 ScanMailBases=yes